The short video, "Getting Started", will get you started with Cloud Monitoring.

-Choose Generic Endpoint to check an arbitrary website or URL.
+Choose URL to check an arbitrary web-accessible point.

-Depending on the type chosen, fill in the requested information about the endpoint.
-For Instance and App Engine types, you can usually accept the default values.
+Depending on the type chosen, fill in the requested information about the resource.

-When the Test Endpoint button at the bottom of the panel is enabled, click it to test your endpoint.
+When the Test button at the bottom of the panel is enabled, click it to test your check.

-When you create an endpoint check, you are prompted to create an alerting policy for the endpoint.
-Unless you create an alerting policy, you will have to look at the Endpoint Checks section of the Cloud Monitoring Console to know if your endpoint is healthy.
-Click Create Alerting Policy to create a policy using a form that is already populated for the endpoint.
-See Alert Policies to learn how to complete the alert policy.
+When you create an uptime check, you are prompted to create an alerting policy for the check.
+Unless you create an alerting policy, you will have to look at the Uptime Checks section of the Cloud Monitoring Console to know if your check is healthy.
+Click Create Alerting Policy to create a policy using a form that is already populated for the check—you only have to supply a notification method.
+See Alerting Policies for more information.

 Dashboards and charts

 The short video, "Custom Dashboards", will get you started with dashboards and charts.